Linear-Testing/songlyrics/Harder.md

 But you'll go farther
 Through the fire, through the rain, through the tears, and the shame And if you fall down, you get up
-And if you fall down, you get up

 Don't you give in, don't give up
 Even if you feel like going harder
 You're still here, don't forget